-To activate this feature, follow the steps below.
+To activate this feature for use after Timed Baking or Roasting, follow the steps below.

-- Press the BAKE and BROIL HI/LO pads at the same time for 3 seconds until the display shows SF. - Press the COOKING TIME pad.
-The display will show HId OFF.
+Press the BAKE and BROIL HI/LO pads at the same time for 3 seconds until the display shows SF.

-Press the COOKING TIME pad again to activate the feature.
-The display will show HId ON.

-Press the START pad to activate the cook and hold feature and leave the control set in this special features mode.
+- Press the COOKING TIME pad.
+The display will show HId OFF. - Press the COOKING TIME pad again to activate the feature.
+The display will show HId ON. - Press the START pad to activate the cook and hold feature and leave the control set in this special features mode.